Analysis of multi-pass pumped thin-disk laser performance with measured disk deformation: Materials and methods

-Assuming a large number of passes, it is proper to derive the self-consistent pair $(\alpha_\mathrm{eff}^*, E_\mathrm{OL}^*)$ through Eqs. (\ref{eqn:8}) and (\ref{eqn:SatAbs}).
 Fig. \ref{fig_1}(a) shows the experimental setup used to measure the residual pump fraction in the 32 pass Yb:YAG thin-disk module.
 As seen in Fig. \ref{fig_1}(b), the difference in effective pump intensity between relatively low and high incident intensities is clearly observed.
-The derived $(\alpha_\mathrm{eff}^*, E_\mathrm{OL}^*)$ demonstrate their effectiveness in the high-intensity pumping regime.
+The derived $\alpha_\mathrm{eff}^*(I_\mathrm{p})$ demonstrates the effectiveness in the high-intensity pumping regime.
+The reconstructed absorption map is shown in Fig. \ref{fig_2}(d).
+Further discussion and comparison of the results will be presented in section \ref{RnD}.